-6. For each transaction to which this Directive applies, EDC will categorize the related project or projects on the basis of the project's potential adverse environmental and social effects.
+8. Subject to Sections 12 through 15 below, for each transaction to which this Directive applies, EDC will categorize the related project or projects on the basis of the project's potential adverse environmental and social effects, including the likelihood of human rights impacts, impacts on communities, contribution to climate change and pollution, and impacts on biodiversity and ecosystem services.
 This categorization will determine the nature and extent of information that will be required by EDC in conducting its review of the project.
-EDC's categorization of a project into one of the following three categories will reflect EDC's evaluation of the most appropriate category for the project in question.
+EDC's categorization of a project into one of the three categories set out below will reflect EDC's evaluation of the most appropriate category for the project in question.
 Where an international financial institution (IFI) has categorized a project, EDC may consider such categorization in EDC's own categorization of such project.
 Where EDC determines that its categorization of any project is inappropriate, EDC will re-categorize the project.